-Introduction
+Introduction:

-There are a number of reasons why students are assessed, for example: (1) improve student learning; (2) assessment level of learning; (3) provide confidence to stakeholders such as employers; (4) comply with external accreditation and quality assurance requirements.
+There are a number of reasons why students are assessed, for example: (1) improve student learning; (2) assessment level of learning; (3) provide confidence to stakeholders such as employers; (4) comply with external accreditation and quality assurance requirements (5) comply with awarding body policies and procedures.
 In this regard the University requires that assessment should (1) be valid, reliable and fair; (2) be academically appropriate (3) measure performance against the intended learning outcomes; (4) provide students with feedback on learning (5) be moderated internally and externally.

-The University has formal arrangements to ensure that learners are assessed, and their learning achievements are recognized against agreed and published criteria, and that the regulations are applied fairly and consistently across the colleges.
-These arrangements are laid out in the following documents: Assessment Manual, Guidelines for the Undergraduate Project (XXXX499), and Guidelines for the Supervision of the Master's Degree Dissertation and the Guidelines for Undergraduate Internship Programme (INTR400).
-These documents detail arrangements for the complete spectrum of assessment types embedded within undergraduate and Master's degree programmes at the University.
+The University has formal arrangements to ensure that learners are assessed, and their learning achievements are recognized against agreed and published criteria by the awarding body, and that the regulations are applied fairly and consistently across the hosting colleges.